Codynunn42/Nexus-/README.md

 	•	Efficiency: Ensure the application is lightweight and energy-efficient.
 	•	Sustainability: Adopt sustainable practices in development and deployment.
 	•	Innovation: Incorporate cutting-edge technologies to stay ahead in the crypto space.

+Nexus is designed to be a fully integrated decentralized ecosystem leveraging AI, DeFi, payments, and automation.
+It will function as its own cryptocurrency while ensuring seamless smart contract deployment, automation, and real-world utility.